About the Support at Home Program

 Contribution Arrangements for Current Home Care Recipients

-A ‘no worse-off’ principle for contribution arrangements will prevent the 2025 aged care reforms from negatively impacting current home care recipients.
-What does this mean?
+A ‘no worse-off’ principle for contribution arrangements aimed to prevent the 2025 aged care reforms from negatively impacting current home care recipients.

 If on 12 September 2024, you were either: